 If you are getting an error such as 'program restriction' or 'reserve closed' when attempting to register for a course, first ensure that you are selecting the section designated for your program (see the notes under the course in class schedule search on Minerva).
 If you are still having trouble, contact the department offering the course (Educational and Counselling Psychology for EDPE and EDPI courses, Linguistics for LING courses, English for ENGL courses, etc.).
 The calendar entry for the course will indicate the offering department.

 If I am interested in taking French courses, where do I go to take the French Placement Test?

 Information about French courses and the French Placement Test can be found on the French Language Centre website.

 What advanced standing can I expect to receive from my previous university study?
 When will my advanced standing appear on my transcript?

 In the Faculty of Education students are eligible to receive advanced standing only for courses that are applicable to their programs.
 The admissions office makes decisions on advanced standing for all incoming students over the summer.
 Your advanced standing may not appear on your transcript immediately.

 Until the admissions office has entered your advanced standing on your transcript, you are advised to attempt to get a sense of the transfer credits you might receive by looking at the program requirements on the program checklist (above).
 Students typically receive advanced standing for subject area courses rather than required education courses (unless their previous university education was in a teacher training program).
 Additional advice for self-assessing your transfer credits can be found on the Internships & Student Affairs website.

-When the admissions office has assessed your advanced standing, you should review it, and if you feel that you might be eligible for additional courses, contact your adviser.
+When the admissions office has assessed your advanced standing, you should review it, and if you feel that you might be eligible for additional courses, contact your advisor.

-Program information is organized for three distinct groups:
+Program information is organized into three distinct groups: